transnacionálnej rodiny

 Family on the Edge: Current Contexts of Vulnerability and Transnational Family Transformations

-Details about the project and its implementation
+Details about the Project Implementation

 On 24 April 2025, an international methodological expert workshop entitled Beyond Translation: Reflexivity, Ethics, and the Role of Interpreters in Migration Research was held within the framework of the project RONARO – Family at the Crossroads: Contemporary Contexts of Vulnerability and Transformations of the Transnational Family.
 The event was organised by Mgr.
 Martina Wilsch, PhD, the principal investigator of the project.